 Only the combination of the two approaches can produce a complete and comprehensive picture.
 The problem is that you will usually only find references to the chemical composition of food.

-In an age when most people eat a processed and industrialized diet and suffer from an imbalance in the intestinal flora, the absorption of nutrients is poor.
+In an age when most people eat a processed and industrialized diet and suffer from an imbalance in the intestinal flora, nutrients are poorly absorbed.
 Therefore, a combination of the two approaches is required, which, of course, presents much greater complexity.

 The variables that affect the absorption of foods: